YashNair88/IBM-Data-Analyst-Capstone-Project/README.md

 As a Data Analyst, we will be assisting with this initiative and have been tasked with collecting data from various sources and identifying trends for this year's report on emerging skills.

-Our first task is to collect the top programming skills that are most in demand from various sources including: Job postings / Training portals / Surveys
+Our first task is to collect the top programming skills that are most in demand from various sources including: Job postings/Surveys.

 Once we have collected enough data, we will begin analyzing the data and identify insights and trends.